abdelali221/Wii-Network-Profiles-Viewer/README.md

 # How to use :

-This app can edit each profile (something that Wii Network Config Editor can't do, lol), let's see how every part works :
+This app can edit all three profiles (something that Wii Network Config Editor can't do, lol), let's see how every part work :

 When starting the app you should get this message :